quadshotmochaccino/JavaOOPBurgerApp/README.md

 The app runs entirely console run, giving a text-based interface for input and output.
 It's an example of applying OOP concepts like inheritance, encapsulation, and polymorphism in a real-world scenario.

 Features
-Customizable Menu Building: Users can select from a variety of burgers (including a deluxe option), add up to a set number of toppings, choose sides (like fries), and pick drinks.
+Customisable Menu Building: Users can select from a variety of burgers (including a deluxe option), add up to a set number of toppings, choose sides (like fries), and pick drinks.
 The system calculates the total price dynamically.

 Extensibility: Menu items are stored in arrays within their respective classes (e.g., Burger, Side, Drink).
 Adding or removing items is simple - simply update these arrays, & the app adapts seamlessly without requiring code changes elsewhere.